fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-little-languages.md

 Each toy models a mathematical idea.
 The toy makes the idea concrete.
 Playing with the toy yields an intuition for the idea.
-With these toys, one can say
+With those toys, one can say
 "Here's how tetrahedra combine to form a cube.
 Here's how the oloid rolls."

-I wish for more computer languages like these toys.
+I wish for more computer languages like those toys.
 I want to play with an outer join without installing and provisioning a database.